EDT10/Emmanwright/README.md

 - 👋 Hi, I’m Emmanuel (@Emmanwright)
-- 👀 I’m interested in learning web application development.
-I also have a networking background
+- 👀 I’m interested in DevOPS.
+I also have a extensive networking background.
-- 🌱 I’m currently learning java to build desktop and web applications
+- 🌱 I’m currently learning all things devops
 - 💞️ I’m looking to collaborate on any open source project to improve my programming skills
 - 📫 How to reach me linkedin.com/in/emmanuel-wright-10